a-l-h/splunk-app-proper-alerts/README.md

 1. [Install the App on your Splunk Search Head(s)](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Deployappsandadd-ons#Deployment_architectures)
-2. Launch *Update KV Store lookup* alert to populate data by setting cron schedule to the next minute
+2. Set cron schedule for *Update KV Store lookup* alert to the next minute
-3. Go to *Inventory* dashboard to check if active alerts are listed in the first panel
+3. Open the *Inventory* dashboard to check if active alerts are listed in the panel
-4. [Optional] Adjust *getServiceRequest* macro if you want to extract the service request reference from alerts' description field
+4. [OPT] Adjust getServiceRequest macro to extract service request # from alerts' description
-5. Adjust Update *KV Store lookup* alert cron schedule as needed (and time range accordingly)
-7. [Optional] Enable *Notify admin for alerts to review* alert and adjust recipient
+5. [OPT] Enable Notify admin for alerts to review alert and adjust recipient
-8. [Optional] Enable *Notify alert owner of a change* alert but note that the fallback recipient maps to the one defined above
+6. [OPT] Enable Notify alert owner of a change alert

 ##	Contact

 [a-l-h](https://github.com/a-l-h)